Hexagon Bio’s mission to identify medicines encoded in the global metagenome, and bring them to patients.

-The HEx platform for rapid production of Targeted Bioengineered Small Molecules (TBSMs) creates new chemical entities based on truly novel chemical scaffolds.
+The HEx platform for production of Targeted Bioengineered Small Molecules (TBSMs) creates new chemical entities based on novel chemical scaffolds.

 Colin J. B. Harvey, Mancheng Tang, Ulrich Schlecht, Joe Horecka, Curt R. Fischer, Hsiao-Ching Lin, Jian Li, Brian Naughton, James Cherry, Molly Miranda, Yong Fuga Li, Angela M. Chu, James R. Hennessy, Gergana A. Vandova, Diane Inglis, Raeka S. Aiyar, Lars M. Steinmetz, Ronald W. Davis, Marnix H. Medema, Elizabeth Sattely, Chaitan Khosla, Robert P. St. Onge, Yi Tang, and Maureen E. Hillenmeyer.

 We have ongoing collaborations with academic, governmental and industrial entities for genome sequencing projects.

 Do you have fungal strains that you would like to have sequenced?
 We are looking to work with you!
 If you are interested in partnering with us, please get in touch.